-Florida is one of the most densely freshwater-spring populated landmasses on the planet.
-But the hidden springs of Everglades National Park, where solution holes tap the aquifer, have managed to thrive in and beyond the practically impenetrable thickets of wilderness that usually ensconce their glory.
-Until now.
-Amidst historic high waters; local, state, and federal… Continue reading Hidden Springs Of The Everglades, New Book Explores The Karst
+Florida is one of the most freshwater-spring populated landmasses on the planet.
+Even in Everglades National Park, where solution holes along slough routes transport water through the karstic bones we walk on.
+Amidst historic high tides; local, state, and federal imperatives to restore more natural water flows along historic routes, and ecological restoration in the… Continue reading Hidden Springs Of The Everglades, New Book Explores The Karst

 Get ready for this exciting new work on a very interesting topic at a momentous time in Florida water history.
 More information shortly.
 Stay tuned!